arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 which build more complex types which can be parts of even more complex types.

-The nice thing about using SOAP APIs with WSDL is that the client can parse such API definition and dynamically or statically define all the methods and conversion required to interact with the API.
+The best thing about using SOAP APIs with WSDL is that the client can parse such API definition and dynamically or statically define all the methods and conversions required to interact with the API.

-Also even the API documentation written by humans is incorrect, you can peak into the WSDL to see what's really going on there.
+Also, even when the API documentation written by humans is incorrect, you can peek into the WSDL to see what's actually going on there.
-Helped me a lot a few times.
+It helped me a lot a few times.

-In next part we build a Hash with keys matching the names from the WSDL definition of the type.
+In next part, we build a Hash with keys matching the names from the WSDL definition of the type.

 ```